SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Experiments

 The proposed network is developed for joint speech separation, denoising and dereverberation.
 However, there are few public datasets designed for the joint task.
 We evaluate the proposed network with six widely used public datasets conducting either one or two of the three tasks, or the joint three tasks, including SMS-WSJ \cite{drude_SMSWSJDatabasePerformance_2019}, WHAMR! \cite{maciejewski_WHAMRNoisyReverberant_2020}, Spatialized WSJ0-2mix \cite{wang_multi-channel_2018}, LibriCSS \cite{chen_ContinuousSpeechSeparation_2020}, Reverb Challenge \cite{kinoshita_ReverbChallengeCommon_2013} and CHiME 3/4 Challege \cite{barker_ThirdCHiMESpeech_2015}.
 The former three are simulated two-speaker mixture datasets, while the latter three are real-recorded datasets.

 The proposed SpatialNet performs end-to-end multichannel speech enhancement in the STFT domain, thus it is microphone-array-dependent.
-For different datasets, the networks are independently trained using the training data recorded/simulated with their specific microphone arrays.
+For different datasets, the networks are independently trained using the training data recorded/simulated with their specific microphone arrays. \addnote[ref-mic]{1}{If not otherwise stated, the first channel (according to the microphone order of each dataset) is chosen as the reference microphone for both training and evaluation.}